indieSoftware/INSpriteKit/README.md

 ## Examples

+There are two example projects one for each OS: iOS and OS X. They both use the same example scenes and tests and can be found inside of the Example directory.
-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run an example project run `pod install` from the project directory first (cocoapods installed required).
 Then open the workspace file INSpriteKitExample.xcworkspace with Xcode and run the example or the tests.
-The example scenes are within the 'Scenes' group in 'INSpriteKitExample', just go through them to see how to use the library.
+The example scenes are within the 'ExampleScenes' directory, just go through them to see how to use the library.

+To see the difference between INSKView and SKView just rename the skView classes' name in the Storyboard (Xib-File for the OS X project).

 ## Requirements

-iOS 7+, ARC enabled
+iOS 7+ or OS X 10.9+, ARC enabled

 Needs the following Frameworks:
 - SpriteKit